Table of contents

 - Analyzing.
 Thirdly, there’s the analytics.
 It depends on a tool, as different tools analyze different data.
 Some tools analyze metrics of volume, engagement, reach, sentiment, and influence of social media mentions.

-A lot.
 It’s a matter of perspective and the way you use the data.
 Of course, tracking brand mentions is one of the most common reasons social media marketers use social listening tools.
 But you can do much more with it.

 Here are a few things you can do by monitoring different terms: